 We extracted surveys of 38,918 households from the Living Standards and Measurements Surveys (LSMS) in six countries (Côte D’Ivoire, Malawi, Nigeria, Senegal, Tanzania, Uganda) (Fig. S6, Table S2).
 LSMS provide standardized information on household-level fish consumption, specifically on whether processed forms of fish are consumed (fresh, dried, smoked), providing nationally-representative datasets for assessing dried fish consumption (52).
 Although LSMS have not been recently conducted in four of our sampling locations (Ghana, Kenya, Lakshadweep, Seychelles), the six LSMS countries also catch, process and consume similar small fish species.
 For example, fishers in Senegal catch Sardinella species that we sampled in Ghana, and these are typically smoked before consumption (113), while fishers in Uganda also catch and sun-dry large quantities of Rastrineobola argentea (known locally as mukene in Uganda, and dagaa and omena in Kenya) from Lake Victoria, co-managing this fish stock with Kenya and Tanzania (69).
 We did not, however, have household surveys from island states, and thus lack information on consumption of coral reef fishes.

 For each country’s LSMS, we extracted information on weekly household fish consumption, and variables that we expected to correlate with fish consumption (Table S3).
-These data recorded whether households consumed dried or fresh fish in the previous seven days, which we converted into prevalence of fish consumption by assigning each household a 1 (dried or fresh fish consumption) or 0 (no dried or fresh fish consumption).
+These surveys recorded whether households consumed dried or fresh fish in the previous seven days, which we used to estimate the prevalence of fish consumption, assigning each household a 1 (dried or fresh fish consumption) or 0 (no dried or fresh fish consumption).
+Surveys also recorded the quantity of fish consumed, but food quantity units were typically semi-quantitative, such as cup, heap, piece, or whole fish, and thus we were unable to standardize quantities across all country datasets.
 For each household, we also extracted the GPS coordinates and used these geolocations to estimate three proxies for access to dried fish: the proximity to marine coastlines and proximity to inland waterbodies (access to catch), and proximity to urban centres (access to markets).
 Proximity to marine coastlines or inland water bodies was the shortest line distance (km), and inland water was defined as any large, permanent inland waterbody (lakes ≥ 50 km2 or reservoirs with storage capacity ≥ 0.5 km3) (114).
 Proximity to urban centres was the least-cost, minimum travel time (minutes) via surface transport (road, rail, vessel, or on foot) to the nearest urban centre (at 1 km grid resolution, where an urban centre is a “contiguous area with 1,500 or more inhabitants per km² or a majority of built-up land cover coincident with a population centre of at least 50,000 inhabitants”) (54).
 We assumed that our three proximity covariates reflected each household’s level of access to fish catch (for coastline or waterbody), or to informal, seasonal, or permanent food markets where fresh or dried fish could be purchased (for urban centres).
 Further distances meant that fish were less physically accessible and more expensive.
 To prevent disclosure of locations, LSMS data providers jittered each household’s GPS coordinate by 0-5 km, but this was applied equally across all households, and is unlikely to bias our analysis that spanned hundreds of km in proximity to water and markets (52).
 Finally, we quantified household wealth using the LSMS survey on monthly expenditures and extracted survey data on household size (number of people) and location (urban/rural).
 We estimated an equalized household wealth metric (monthly expenditure divided by the square-root of household size), standardized to Purchasing Power Parity (115) for each country, facilitating comparisons between countries of different income status.